Athou/commafeed/README.md

 - Open `commafeed-client` in your preferred JavaScript IDE.
 - run `npm install`
 - run `npm run dev`

-- the frontend server is now running at http://localhost:8082 and is proxying REST requests to the backend running on port 8083
+The frontend server is now running at http://localhost:8082 and is proxying REST requests to the backend running on port 8083

 ## Copyright and license